Thank you for getting in touch!

 Privacy Concerns

-The transparent nature of Blockchain raises concerns about data privacy, especially for a public or permission-less Blockchain solution.
+The transparent nature of IoT blockchain technology raises concerns about data privacy, especially for a public or permission-less Blockchain solution.
 To combat this problem, developers are implementing innovative techniques such as homomorphic encryption and zero-knowledge proofs to protect sensitive data on Blockchain IoTs.
 These techniques allow for maintaining data confidentiality, while still leveraging Blockchain’s open architecture.

 Technical Complexity

 Both Blockchain and IoT are relatively new technology.
-They’re complex individually and integrating Blockchain and IoT creates an even more complex system.
+The integration of IoT blockchain technology creates a technically complex system, as it involves a decentralized and secure framework that tackles significant challenges such as cybersecurity, scalability, and trust.
 To create Blockchain IoT, you need the services of experts with sufficient knowledge of both fields and how to merge them.

 Unfortunately, finding technical expertise at the intersection between Blockchain and IoT can be a little difficult, especially for larger and more complex projects.
 Nevertheless, ongoing advancements and more accessible tools are slowly reducing these barriers.